Apply for the Taiwan Huayu Enrichment Scholarship (Australian perspective)

 I chose to study at the Mandarin Training Center ( 國語教學中心), which is part of National Taiwan Normal University (NTNU) – 國立臺灣師範大學 located in Taipei.
-It is a well respected institution which boasts former Australian prime-minister, Kevin Rudd, as one if its alumni.
+It is a well-respected institution that boasts former Australian prime minister, Kevin Rudd, as one of its alumni.

 I enjoyed my time here and would recommend MTC as one of your first choices.
 I made friends from all over the world (mostly from East & SE Asia) and you will have the opportunity to immerse yourself in the language through a variety of activities.
 Additionally, you are within walking distance from multiple night markets (Shida, Gongguan, and Dongmen) and the famous Chiang Kai-Shek Memorial Hall.

 Enrollment fees range between $1,000 to AUD 1,800 per semester (i.e 3 months) depending on the size and pace of the class.
 See more about this here: https://mtc.ntnu.edu.tw/eng/course-seasonal.htm